Where Chris Stands On the Issues:

 A Safe and Welcoming Community

-Support for our hard-working police department -while assuring they put the community’s needs first.
-Support for, and careful oversight of technologies that put more criminals behind bars.
+Actively supports our hard-working police department -while assuring they put the community’s needs first.

 Championed greater funding for our amazing Fire Department.